 The second session will focus on the Covenant and repentance and repair at the congregational level.

-Session Three – an evening session on Zoom to be scheduled in early December (75 minutes)
+Session Three – an evening session on Zoom on December 5; 7:00pm to 9:00pm

 The third session will focus on repentance and repair at the societal level.
 This will be particularly relevant to those interested in the Eighth Principle and reparations for injustices done to Indigenous Peoples in New England.